HB9HIL/wavelog_docs/docs/developer/api-v2/index.md

 The [Token](token.md) resource (whoami) needs no scope — any valid token may read its own metadata.

+Scopes are the *only* permission layer for a personal token.
+A [clubstation](clubstation.md) token passes a second one on top: the member's permission level on the club.
+Holding `station:write` does not help if the level behind the token is below officer.

 ## Request and response conventions

 ### HTTP verbs